nheath99/NodaTimePicker/README.md

 ## Bound to Input

-To bind a DatePicker to an Input element, use straightforward Blazor event bindings:
+To bind a DatePicker to an Input element, use Blazor event bindings:
 ````C#
 <input type="text" onfocus=@focussed />
 <DatePicker Visible=@visible Selected=@selected />